-Isaacs Tea Trail – Open for Walking – 14 July 2020
+Isaacs Tea Trail – Open for Walking again– 29 March 2021

 As there has been limited walking during lockdown, you might find parts of the route damaged or altered.
 If you find anything like that, please email us to let us know.

-Kirkhaugh Bridge – Update on 20th June 2020
+Kirkhaugh Bridge – Update on 29 March 2021

 If you’re planning on walking the trail and will need accommodation, keep an eye on the accommodation page as new options are being added as awareness of this site increases.